 the API are instances of the

-Alternatively, you can use environment variables for these values.
-These environment variables
+Alternatively, you can use environment variables to set this value.
+These environment variable for the api key is

 In the case that you have set these environment variables, you can just perform